ywchang/ywchang.github.io/_posts/2018-05-17-distinguish-events.markdown

 And if the event is truly unique, the experienced decision-maker suspect that this heralds a new underlying problem and that what appears as unique will turn out to have been simply the first manifestation of a new generic situation.

 Last, The decision-maker also always tests for signs that something atypical, something unusual, is happening; he always asks: “Does the explanation explain the observed events and does it explain all of them?”; he always writes out what the solution is expected to make happen and then tests regularly to see if this really happens; and finally, he goes back and thinks the problem through again when he sees something atypical, when he finds phenomena his explanation does not really explain, or when the course of events deviates, even in details, from his expectations.

+> Reference from the book, `The effective executive` by Peter Drucker